Patchwork is committed to the inclusion of all children.

 Once your child starts, they will be assigned a key person who will be available if you wish to discuss anything about your child.

-Mel Pammant and Nicola Baxter are our named SENCO’s; they will be able to speak to you if you have any concerns regarding your child’s learning and development.
+Michelle Osman is our named SENCO’s; if you have any concerns regarding your child’s learning and development please contact he directly.